 ASeries Tranche@ shall mean the Tranche (as defined in the Facility Agreement) drawn down on the date hereof with respect to the Series.

-ASponsor@ shall have the meaning assigned to such term in the first paragraph of this and Auction Agreement.
+ASponsor@ shall have the meaning assigned to such term in the first paragraph of this Sale Transfer and Auction Agreement.

 ASubscriber@ shall mean CIBC Inc.